Fertility treatment for women

 People who donate eggs or embryos are carefully chosen.
 Their general health is checked and they’re offered counselling to make sure they understand exactly what it means to help infertile people in this way.
-Occasionally it might be possible to use known donors or surrogates - such as sisters or friends - but, as with all decisions about surrogacy or donated eggs or sperm, it requires careful thought and counselling for everyone involved.
+Occasionally, it might be possible to use a donor that you know, such as a sister or friend.
+But this also requires careful thought and counselling for everyone involved.

 Using donated eggs

 The embryos that are formed are then put into your womb.
-You’ll need to have treatment with hormones before the embryos are implanted, and during the pregnancy.
+You’ll need to have treatment with hormones before the embryos are implanted, and during the early part of the pregnancy.

 Using donated embryos

-If both you and your partner have a fertility problem, you may be advised to try for a pregnancy using donated embryos.
-The embryos are eggs that have been fertilised with sperm and then frozen.
+If both you and your partner have a fertility problem, you may be advised to try using donated embryos (eggs that have already been fertilised by sperm, and then frozen).
 The embryos are thawed and put into your womb.
 You’ll need to take hormones before the embryos are implanted, and possibly during the pregnancy.